 Several "black box" approaches (e.g., table lookup[1], spline function approximation[2,3]) have recently been used to derive simpler models so that they can be implemented efficiently in a circuit simulator.
 The table lookup method suffers the drawback of a huge memory space requirement for storing the device data.
 The higher-order spline function, though more general and can be made arbitrarily accurate, is made of higher-degree polynomials and is therefore still computationally inefficient especially for large-scale circuits.
 In this paper, we use canonical piecewise-linear functions [4] to model the nonlinear dc characteristics of practical electronic devices.
-The main advantage of this approach is that the resulting circuit equations to be solved by a circuit simulator will always possess the highly desirable canonical piecewise-linear form[9].
+The main advantage of this approach is that the resulting circuit equations to be solved by a circuit simulator will always possess the highly desirable canonical piecewise-linear form [9].
 Such equations can be solved very efficiently, often at a tiny fraction of time needed by the other models.
 Since a piecewise-linear function may be considered as a first-order spline function in some applications, our model can not compete in the accuracy attainable with higher-degree spline functions.
 However, the remarkable saving in computation time often more than justifies the loss of some accuracy.
 Our experience has shown that the accuracy attainable using the canonical piecewise-linear models is satisfactory in most applications.

-There is a significant difference between a conventional piecewise-linear model[5-8] and a canonical piecewise-linear model.
-The conventional piecewise-linear approximation consists of two major steps : (1) simplicial subdivision of the domain space; (2) interpolation of a piecewise-linear function on the subdivided domain.
+There is a significant difference between a conventional piecewise-linear model [5-8] and a canonical piecewise-linear model.
+The conventional piecewise-linear approximation consists of two major steps: (1) simplicial subdivision of the domain space; (2) interpolation of a piecewise-linear function on the subdivided domain.
 This approach suffers the drawback that the number of subdivided regions for a typical device is fairly large in order to obtain acceptable accuracy.
 Consequently, the total number of piecewise-linear regions in typical large-scale circuits becomes too large in both memory space and computation time for practical implementation.
-Our canonical piecewise-linear approach is entirely different :

-Starting from the measurement of the terminal v-i characteristic of the device, we fit these measured data into a compact global piecewise-linear representation called a canonical piecewise-linear function where $\mathbf{a}, \mathbf{x}, \mathbf{c}i$, and α_i are n-dimensional vectors, B is an $n \times n$ matrix, β_i is a scalar, and " \langle , \rangle " denotes the inner product of two vectors.
+Our canonical piecewise-linear approach is entirely different where $\mathbf{a}$ , $\mathbf{x}$ , $\mathbf{c}i$ , and $\alpha_i$ are n-dimensional vectors, $\mathbf{B}$ is an $n \times n$ matrix, $\beta_i$ is a scalar, and " $\langle , \rangle$ " denotes the inner product of two vectors.
 Because no redundant data is stored, this approach greatly reduces the memory space required for the storage of the device parameters.
 Moreover, the special structure of the associated canonical piecewise-linear equation allows us to develop highly efficient algorithm for solving these equations[9-11].
 In fact, it is the remarkable computational efficiency of the canonical piecewise-linear approach that motivates our development of canonical piecewise-linear models in this paper.